 Of course, you do not have to take an exam if you are just wanting to learn for fun.
 However, the higher grades require more time from you and your teacher.
 The prices I charge for tuition vary with the grade you are working towards.
-I recommend you have one hour per week of lessons either in a single session or 2 half-hour lessons for grades 1 through 8.
+I recommend you have one hour per week of lessons either in a single session or 2 half-hour lessons for grades 1 through 4 and one hour per week for grades 5 through 8.

 If you are intending to pursue a career in music, the ABRSM Diplomas are widely recognised and have 4 levels.
 ARSM (Associate of the Royal Schools of Music) that bridges the gap between grade 8 and DipABRSM focusing solely on practical performing skills and requires a 30-minute programme of your own choice to be played and assessed.

 Music Performance diplomas (DipABRSM, LRSM and FRSM) – The three levels of Music Performance diplomas are designed to reflect your day-to-day experience as a performer, whether amateur or professional.

 The tasks include compiling a balanced recital programme and finding editions that best suit your interpretation, talking with confidence about the music, and putting on the best possible performance on the day.